Your Bank of Ireland UK loan agreement explained

 - What you can use your loan for

 A fixed rate personal loan provides you with a lump sum which can be used to spread the cost of more expensive items, such as home improvements or a new car, over a pre-agreed term.
-It is not suitable to fund day to day expenditure or for use as a deposit for other credit agreements.
-For example, paying the deposit for a property would be an unsuitable use for a personal loan.
+It should be used for mid to longer term borrowing needs, and is not suitable for certain purposes such as funding day-to-day expenditure or for use as a deposit for other credit arrangements.

 Please be aware that debt consolidation loans

 - may result in your repayment period increasing